Sitepager/.github/profile/README.md

 ### 🗺️ **Sitemap Analysis**
 Ensure complete search engine visibility by detecting sitemap gaps and missing important pages before they impact your search rankings.

-### ⚙️ **Dynamic Content Testing**
+### ⚙️ **Interactive Element Testing**
-Verify that interactive elements and dynamic content display and function correctly across all devices and browsers.
+Automate testing and verifying interactive elements such as hovers and menus display and function correctly on all devices.

 ### 🌍 **Geolocation-Specific Testing**
 Test location-specific content including:
 - Language variations
 - Regional legal disclaimers
 - Location-based features
-- Currency and pricing displays
+- Cookies and compliance displays

 ### 🏢 **Multi-Site Management**
 Manage and monitor multiple websites effortlessly from a single, unified dashboard with centralized reporting and alerting.

+### 🛠️ **Environment Comparison:**

+Compare staging vs production to see exactly what changed before going live.

+### 🔐 **Authenticated Pages:**

+Run tests behind login using credentials or cookie setup.

 ## 🛠️ How It Works